-SCWE-096: Missing Token Burn on During Cross-Chain NFT Withdrawal
+SCWE-096: Missing Token Burn During Cross-Chain NFT Withdrawal

 - CWE-345: Insufficient Verification of Data Authenticity